 Cole isn’t stopping with NYC—she plans to open 20 new restaurants by the end of 2023.

 There’s no doubt that Cole’s provocative-named vegan burgers—like the Heaux Boy and the Fussy Hussy—have propelled Slutty Vegan into the stratosphere of fame.
-Her success has happened side-by-side with collaborations with Steve Madden and The Lip Bar, an advisory role at DoorDash, and an upcoming cookbook.
+Her success has happened side-by-side with collaborations with Steve Madden and The Lip Bar, an advisory role at DoorDash, and a cookbook.

 But, Cole’s philanthropy has also boosted her celebrity status.
 Her charity, the Pinky Cole Foundation, focuses on supporting young Black entrepreneurs.
 In 2019, she helped pay the tuition of 30 Clark Atlanta University students.
-And earlier this year, she gifted an LLC to every graduating student at Clark Atlanta University’s commencement ceremony.
+And in 2022, she gifted an LLC to every graduating student at Clark Atlanta University’s commencement ceremony.
 Even some celebrity fans have gotten in on the action.
 Rapper Jermaine Dupri helped Cole with an initiative that rewarded voters with free vegan burgers.

 Who are Slutty Vegan’s celebrity fans?